-- 1.1.1 Architecting is a practice for conducting enterprise analysis, design, planning, and implementation, using a holistic engineering approach at all times, for the implementation of strategy. - 1.1.2 Architecting applies principles and practices to guide organizations through the business/mission, information, application and technology changes necessary to implement their strategies1. - 1.1.3 Good architecture practices include the usage of architectural artefacts to describe, assess, evaluate and document relevant aspects of an architecture. - 1.1.4 The NATO Architecture Framework (NAF) provides a standardized way to develop architecture artefacts, by defining: - Methodology how to develop architectures and run an architecture project (Chapter 2), - Viewpoints conventions for the construction, interpretation and use of architecture views for communicating the enterprise architecture to different stakeholders (Chapter 3), - Meta-Model the application of commercial meta-models identified as compliant with NATO policy (Chapter 4), and - a Glossary, References and Bibliography (Chapter 5).
+- 1.1.1 Architecting is a practice for conducting enterprise analysis, design, planning, and implementation, using a holistic engineering approach at all times, for the implementation of strategies.
+Purpose of Architecting is to support decision makers by providing a coherent and detailed view to satisfy analysis needs. - 1.1.2 Architecting applies principles and practices to guide organizations through the business/mission, information, application and technology changes necessary to implement their strategies1. - 1.1.3 Good architecture practices include the usage of architectural artefacts to describe, assess, evaluate and document relevant aspects of an architecture. - 1.1.4 The NATO Architecture Framework (NAF) provides a standardized way to develop architecture artefacts, by defining: - Methodology how to develop architectures and run an architecture project (Chapter 2), - Viewpoints conventions for the construction, interpretation and use of architecture views for communicating the enterprise architecture to different stakeholders (Chapter 3), - Meta-Model the application of commercial meta-models identified as compliant with NATO policy (Chapter 4), and - a Glossary, References and Bibliography (Chapter 5).